theory-of-language-modeling/theory-of-language-modeling.github.io/README.md

-# Academic Project Page Template
+# Theory of Language Modeling
 This is an academic paper project page template.